foopgp/pgpid/README.md

 # CONTRIBUTE

-To push over ssh (and use the YubiKey or NitroKey you have configured with pgpid-gen and pgpid-qrscan) :
+To sign your commits and push over ssh (and use the YubiKey or NitroKey you have configured with pgpid-gen and pgpid-qrscan) :
 ```
 $ git config url.git@codeberg.org:.pushInsteadOf https://codeberg.org/
+$ git config --global commit.gpgsign true
 ```

 # SEE ALSO